Soh Rui Yong: Setting national records

 On 8 August 2023, Soh set a new Singapore record in the 5 km road race, finishing 3rd in the Sri Chinmoy Kangaroo Hop 5k in London.
 While there were no national records for the 5 km road race recorded previously, Singapore Athletics said it “recognised Soh’s achievement” as it fulfils the criteria of having UK Athletics race permits and a course accuracy certification.
 Soh's timing of 15min 15sec is slightly slower than his 5,000m track timing of 14min 44sec.

 On 22 October 2023, at the Valencia Half Marathon, Soh rewrote his Half Marathon national record of 1:06:45 by 1 second for a timing of 1:06:45.
 In the same race, Soh passed through the 10 km mark with a split timing of 31:39, breaking the previous record of 32:10, co-held by Mok Ying Ren & Jeevaneesh Soundararajah.
 By setting a new record in the 10 km (Road), Soh now holds six national records concurrently.

-On 13 September 2024, Soh broke his own 5km road national record by 7 seconds, running 15:08 at the Podium Friday Night Under The Lights 5K at Battersea Park.
-This was made even more notable be cause Soh had just turned 33 years old and graduated with his law degree in the week leading up to this new record.
+On 13 September 2024, Soh broke his own 5 km road national record by 7 seconds, running 15:08 at the Podium Friday Night Under The Lights 5K at Battersea Park.
+This was made even more notable because Soh had just turned 33 years old and graduated with his law degree in the week leading up to this new record.

 On 21 September 2024, Soh set a new Singapore record in the road mile event at the Westminster Mile in London.
-As a result, Soh reached a new high of holding 7 national records for a matter of hours before Shaun Goh, Soh's 2023 SEA Games 10,000m teammate who Soh has mentored since, broke his 10km road record the next day.
+As a result, Soh reached a new high of holding 7 national records for a matter of hours before Shaun Goh, Soh's 2023 SEA Games 10,000m teammate who Soh has mentored since, broke his 10 km road record the next day.